-• New Pipe lines
+New Pipe lines.

 Impact Mitigation Construction Phase Habitat destruction Strict control should be maintained over all activities during construction, in particular heavy machinery and vehicle movements, and staff.
 It is difficult to mitigate properly for this as some habitat destruction is inevitable.
+It is important to ensure that the construction Environmental Management Programme incorporates guidelines as to how best to minimize this impact.
 Disturbance Strict control should be maintained over all activities during construction.
 It is difficult to mitigate properly for this as some disturbance is inevitable.
 During Construction, if any of the "Focal Species" identified in the avifauna report are observed to be roosting and/or breeding in the vicinity, the EWT is to be contacted for further instruction.
-Focal Species" list in Appendix A
+The focal species list is available in Appendix A